The NCBI SRA SDK generates loading and dumping tools with their respective libraries for building new and accessing existing runs.

 Set up a swarm command file (eg /data/username/cmdfile).
 Here is a sample file:

-Submitting with this command will mean that swarm will use the default 1 GB of memory per process (a process would be a single line in the command file above).
+Submitting with this command will mean that swarm will use 4 GB of memory per process.

 For more information regarding running swarm, see swarm.html

-User may need to run jobs interactively sometimes.
+Sometimes when the results are not predictable, it is necessary to run jobs interactively.
 Such jobs should not be run on the Biowulf login node.
 Instead allocate an interactive node as described below, and run the interactive job there.

 $ qsub -I -l nodes=1 qsub: waiting for job 2236960.biobos to start qsub: job 2236960.biobos ready $ cd /data/$USER/myruns $ module load sratoolkit $ cd /data/$USER/run1 $ fastq-dump .... # illumina-dump.... $ exit qsub: job 2236960.biobos completed $